Simplicial Embeddings in Self-Supervised Learning and Downstream Classification: Simplicial Embeddings

-Using the established notation, Theorem~\ref{thm:1} illuminates the advantage of the SEM and the effect of the hyper-parameter $\tau$ on the performance of the downstream classifier: \begin{restatable}{theorem}{thma} Let $V\ge 2$.
-For any $\delta>0$, with probability at least $1-\delta$, the following holds for any $f_{S}\in \{f_{\SD(\tau)}^S, f_\base^S\}$: Moreover,
+Theorem~\ref{thm:1} illuminates the advantage of SEM and the effect of the hyper-parameter $\tau$ on the performance of the downstream classifier.
+We present the proof in Appendix~\ref{sec-proof} and we present empirical evidence of the theorem's prediction in Figure~\ref{fig:fsem_compare}. \begin{restatable}{theorem}{thma} Let $V\ge 2$.
+For any $1\geq\delta>0$, with probability at least $1-\delta$, the following holds for any $f_{S} \in \{f_{\SD(\tau)}^S, f_\base^S\}$: where $c>0$ is a constant in $(n, f, \Hcal, \delta, \tau, S)$.
+Moreover,